MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Set-SPTrustedSecurityTokenIssuer.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:**SharePoint Server 2013

 This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
+You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-Use the Set-SPTrustedSecurityTokenIssuer cmdlet to set the trusted token issuer.
+Use the `Set-SPTrustedSecurityTokenIssuer` cmdlet to set the trusted token issuer.

-To set the certificate successfully, all of the required parameters must be specified.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

-**Below Content Applies To:**SharePoint Server 2016

-This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
-For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-Use the Set-SPTrustedSecurityTokenIssuer cmdlet to set the trusted token issuer.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### --------EXAMPLE--------- (SharePoint Server 2013)
+### -----------------EXAMPLE--------------------
 ```
 C:\PS>$a=Get-SPTrustedSecurityTokenIssuer